satellite-image-deep-learning/techniques/README.md

 * [RaVAEn](https://github.com/spaceml-org/RaVAEn) -> RaVAEn is a lightweight, unsupervised approach for change detection in satellite data based on Variational Auto-Encoders (VAEs) with the specific purpose of on-board deployment
 * [SiROC](https://github.com/lukaskondmann/SiROC) -> Implementation of the [paper](https://ieeexplore.ieee.org/document/9627707) Spatial Context Awareness for Unsupervised Change Detection in Optical Satellite Images.
 Applied to Sentinel-2 and high-resolution Planetscope imagery on four datasets
 * [DSMSCN](https://github.com/I-Hope-Peace/DSMSCN) -> Tensorflow implementation for Change Detection in Multi-temporal VHR Images Based on Deep Siamese Multi-scale Convolutional Neural Networks
 * [RaVAEn](https://github.com/spaceml-org/RaVAEn) -> a lightweight, unsupervised approach for change detection in satellite data based on Variational Auto-Encoders (VAEs) with the specific purpose of on-board deployment.
-It flags changed areas to prioritise for downlink, shortening the response time.
+It flags changed areas to prioritise for downlink, shortening the response time
+* [SemiCD](https://github.com/wgcban/SemiCD) -> Revisiting Consistency Regularization for Semi-supervised Change Detection in Remote Sensing Images

 ## Wealth and economic activity
 The goal is to predict economic activity from satellite imagery rather than conducting labour intensive ground surveys